Royals vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .238 with a double.
+- Correa will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .409 with two doubles and an RBI.

 Correa Recent Games